What are phrasal verbs?

 Phrasal verbs, multi-word verbs, prepositional verbs, and so on.
 There are many different names for phrasal verbs but you shouldn't worry about this.
 The name is not important althought the most accepted term is phrasal verbs.

-Learn phrasal verbs properly
+learn phrasal verbs properly

 To learn keep down try to remember...

-- Logic of the preposition: Down sometimes means reducing.
+- the logic: down sometimes means reducing

 To learn come across try to remember...

-- Logic of the preposition:Across sometimes means finding.
+- the logic: across sometimes means finding

 meaning of phrasal verbsThe meaning of phrasal verbs may not be obvious but it's usually logical.